If you were to die today, what would the objects you leave behind say about your life — and how would those object sound?

 Meeting with Mallory at his home, Steinke discovered that Mallory was a fantastical inventor and creative mind.
 Mallory’s living room was filled with hacked appliances and invented machines layered with knobs, switches, needle meters, and vintage LEDs.
 To the modern eye, Mallory’s machines were more conceptually artistic than utilitarian.

-“He didn’t have a fine-arts background, I don’t even think he would have known what a found object was,” says Steinke, “He was a working class inventor.
-He inspired me at that age to pursue musical inventions and sound, expanding my electronic music composition interest into the physical space.”
+“He didn’t have a fine arts background, I don’t even think he would have known what a found object was,” says Steinke, “He was a working class inventor.
+He inspired me to pursue musical inventions and sound, expanding my electronic music composition interest into the physical space.”

 The operatic narrative of the show is divided between the varying works in a nonlinear fashion, allowing certain elements of the exhibit to be missed or overlooked.
 As the viewer takes in Mallory’s fractured memories and personage, “Reverse Plane of Cloudy” deliberately imparts a feeling of incompleteness and uncertainty to the viewer.

 Steinke says this strategy is intended to open up the installation to a variety of interpretations.
 He suggest that “Reverse Plane” might symbolize Mallory’s resurrected subconscious still “looking for Honey Wells, or maybe he’s still himself and he’s trying to fix things, so he’s constantly trying to repair these memories.
 Or maybe there’s other things at play.”

 Although the performative installation features compositions from Steinke and his collaborators, the music being performed by the automata delves less into the “phenomenological,” as Steinke puts it, and are instead poetic depictions of sound.
 The augmented and custom-built instruments and objects perform with little-to-no amplification, allowing the acoustic sounds of the exhibit to chaotically (but beautifully) co-exist.